Order of the Solar Temple: Ritual

 that physical life is of no importance.

 As well as the rituals of initiation, there were mystical or magical rituals.
-Underground sanctuaries were built by the group, hidden behind false walls and only accessible through secret passageways: to enter them, a member would have to take a ritual number of 22 steps (probably a reference to the 22 paths of the Tree of Life in Kabbalah).
-In one ceremony attended by cult researcher Jean-François Mayer in the summer of 1987, in order to commemorate the summer solstice, the Templars held a bonfire in the French countryside.
+Underground sanctuaries were built by the group, hidden behind false walls and only accessible through secret passageways; to enter them, a member would have to take a ritual number of 22 steps (probably a reference to the 22 paths of the Tree of Life in Kabbalah).
+In one ceremony attended by religious historian Jean-François Mayer in the summer of 1987, designed to commemorate the summer solstice, the OTS members held a bonfire in the French countryside.
 Following their lighting of the fire, there were instructions and the members turned around the fire only clockwise.
 Mayer said during the event that it was ritual, whereupon a member corrected him and said it was not merely ritual but "something much more".

 One of these rituals was where ranking members could supposedly witness the masters manifest in the underground chambers of the group, in what were actually holographic shows by Antonio Dutoit.
 OTS rituals may have involved hallucinogens, and utilized visual effects as well as music.
 Among the utilized effects were lightning effects, through which the masters and ritual objects like the Holy Grail were seen to appear.
 In order to achieve the community of souls that would survive the apocalypse, the OTS invoked sex magic, in which sexual activities are performed in order to acquire spiritual gain, though how much this was actually practiced is unclear.
 A former member alleged that Di Mambro would have sex with members of both sexes, and convinced men in the group that sex with him "reharmonize[d] the chakras".
-This sometimes involved practices like sodomy.
-Jouret was said to do so more readily than Di Mambro; Jouret was known to have sexual relations with both men and women in the group.
+Jouret was said to practice this more readily than Di Mambro; Jouret was known to have sexual relations with both men and women in the group.